inna-i/nodejs-chat/README.md

 Please find Kubernetes project here: https://github.com/vyshkov/scaling-nwsd-chat

-To build and push Docker image to your own Docker Hub:
+To build and push Docker image to your own Docker Hub from your local machine:

 - add credentials in .env file:
     ```